 Volatile organic compounds (VOCs) are organic chemicals that have a high vapour pressure at room temperature.
 VOCs are released as gases from certain solids or liquids.

-A recent survey carried out by the EPA revealed that levels of about a dozen common organic pollutants to be 2 to 5 times higher inside homes than outside.
+The EPA’s recent survey revealed that levels of about a dozen common organic pollutants are 2 to 5 times higher inside homes than outside.

 50% OF OUR NATION’S 115,000 SCHOOLS HAVE PROBLEMS LINKED TO AIR QUALITY (EPA)